matchmore/Tutorial/README.md

 ## What we will go through

-Install ALPS and ALPS SDK in the Xcode project via CocoaPods Use the ALPS SDK
+1. Install `ALPS` and `ALPS SDK` in the Xcode project via CocoaPods
+2. Use the `ALPS SDK`
-Create a user
+⋅⋅* Create a `user`
-Create a mobile device
+⋅⋅* Create a `mobile device`
-Create a publication
+⋅⋅* Create a `publication`
-Create a subscription
+⋅⋅* Create a `subscription`
-Get the matches
+⋅⋅* Get the `matches`

 ### Install ALPS and ALPS SDK in the Xcode project via CocoaPods

 We assume that you already have CocoaPods installed on your laptop.
-If not, please refer to this link https://cocoapods.org/ and install it.
+If not, please refer to this link [https://cocoapods.org/](https://cocoapods.org/) and install it.

-Use cd command in the terminal to open the Xcode project repository in which you want to use ALPS SDK. cd /Users/useraccount/Desktop/Tutorial
+Use cd command in the terminal to open the Xcode project repository in which you want to use `ALPS SDK`.

+  cd /Users/userAccount/Desktop/Tutorial

-Note : In this tutorial, the project is in the Desktop and the folder name is “Tutorial”.
+**Note** : In this tutorial, the project is in the Desktop and the folder name is “Tutorial”.
 In the terminal, you should be located in the repository of your project.
-You need to enter this command that will initiate a pod. pod init
+You need to enter this command that will initiate a pod.

+  pod init

 Check that it was correctly initiated by opening your repository.

 Open the recently created Podfile with a text editor.
 We will use Atom.

-Copy-paste the following lines into your podfile under # Pods for your_project_name.
-See image below for an example. pod 'Alps', :git => 'https://github.com/MatchMore/alps-ios-api.git', :tag => ‘0.4.0' pod 'AlpsSDK', :git => 'https://github.com/MatchMore/alps-ios-sdk.git', :tag => ‘0.4.0'
+Copy-paste the following lines into your podfile under `# Pods for your_project_name`.
+See image below for an example.

+  pod 'Alps', :git => 'https://github.com/MatchMore/alps-ios-api.git', :tag => ‘0.4.0'
+  pod 'AlpsSDK', :git => 'https://github.com/MatchMore/alps-ios-sdk.git', :tag => ‘0.4.0'